mstksg/inCode/copy/entries/advent-gol.md

 simulations!

-This is a story about breaking the degenerate hyper-dimensional game of life by exploratory visualizations and math!
-Let's travel back in time: t'was the night before Thursday, December 17, 2020, The release of ["Conway Cubes"][puzzle], day 17 of the "Advent of Code" (fun little coding puzzles building up to Christmas).
-One part about Advent of Code I've always found especially fun is that, because the problems are so self-contained and tidy, they are often *open-ended* in the interesting ways you can solve them or expand them.
+This is a story about breaking the degenerate hyper-dimensional game of life by interactive exploratory visualizations and math!
+T'was the night before Thursday, December 17, 2020, The release of ["Conway Cubes"][puzzle], day 17 of the "Advent of Code" (fun little coding puzzles building up to Christmas).
+I always loved these; because Advent of Code problems problems are so self-contained and tidy, they are often *open-ended* in the interesting ways you can solve them or expand them.

 [puzzle]: https://adventofcode.com/2020/day/17